 Tests are numbered automatically.
-In addition to that, ID (id) can be assigned to the test table thus enabling a user to use it for running specific test tables by their IDs as described in the Defining the ID Column for Test Cases section in [OpenL Tablets WebStudio User Guide].
+In addition to that, ID (id) can be assigned to the test table thus enabling a user to use it for running specific test tables by their IDs as described in OpenL Studio Guide > Defining the ID Column for Test Cases.